 Translated by Aniruddhan Vasudevan

 Dr C.S.
 Lakshmi, who writes under the nom de plume of Ambai, has contributed to Indian literature in no small way.
 Her works largely focus on themes of feminism and the lives of everyday women that many other writings misrepresent.
 Translated from Tamil by Aniruddhan Vasudevan, A Night with a Black Spider is, on the surface, a collection of short stories.
-But it is more than just that—it is a journey through many different lives with different women at their center, going through not too unfamiliar battles, most of them silent, tinting the stories in a common shade.
+But it is more than just that—it is a journey through many different lives with different women at their centre, going through not-too-unfamiliar battles, most of them silent, tinting the stories in a common shade.

 Translated works can be tricky to review.
 There’s always a question of how much is lost in translation and how faithful is it.
 And as a non-Tamil-speaking person, I essentially have to take Vasudevan at his word.

 Ambai’s literature is held up to a certain degree of warranted reverence, and although I can recognize the literary and social values of the themes in A Night with a Black Spider, it did not speak to me as much as it did, it seems, to many others.
 ‘Ambai’ is a name I’d heard before, but this is my introduction to her works, and maybe my unmet expectations also have something to do with the reputation her name carried.
 But despite my lukewarm impression of this collection of stories, I still found a good deal to like in it.